Can a Pergola Withstand Florida Hurricanes? (Honest Answer)

 Should I take any precautions before a hurricane if I have a pergola?

 Yes.
 Even a properly engineered and permitted pergola benefits from pre-hurricane preparation.
 Remove any loose accessories, furniture, planters, or decorative items from the structure and surrounding area.
 Retract any motorized screens or awnings.
-For louvered roof systems, close the louvers.
+For motorized louvered roof systems, close the louvers.
 The structure itself is designed to handle the wind — but loose items around it can become projectiles.

 What wind speed should my South Florida pergola be designed for?